 King Rama I made Chinatown a center already in 1782.
 Today as before, a beautiful continuous line, bustling with activity, crowded with people, a colorful commercial hub, and of course, a foodies paradise.
 This is where you want to squeeze down just one more serving, after your stomach reached full tilt one hour ago, already blaming you for overconsumption.
 But of course, Chinatown is so much more then jut another dish, another experience.
 It’s a rush.

 And the main vain running through this pulsing, chaotic and vibrant part of the city is Yaowarat Road.
 What looks like a massive amount of business signs at daytime hours, mostly written in Chinese and Thai, turns into a war of neon lights in the evening.
 Pretty?
 Maybe not, in the conservative sense of the word – but quite cool if you’re in the mood.
 Energetic and tiring, but at the same time fulfilling and inspiring.
+Regardless of your stance on neon signs, there is no denying their place in history.
+If you find that kind of thing interesting, sites like NeonMama.com can provide further reading into the topic.
 I’m afraid Chinatown still makes a mark on you, even if the glories days of the past are gone, as voices in the older generations claims.

 But what doesn’t change?
 You won’t find opium dens in these postmodern times, but you still get a decent cocktail.
 Sometimes even a decent dose of Jazz (Changhai Mantion), bringing some of us back to the more blue parts of the previous century.
 But despite modern influences, including gas driven taxies and capital demands exceeding any level of decency, Chinatown and Bangkok still has what many other cities and countries doesn’t have.
 It quickly gives back to you, and it does it plentiful.
 It leaves you with a tattoo of minds saying cool.
 And no matter what you think before going there, you will remember it and think about next time as you try to buy into your ordinary life after returning to your home with a non-flexible flight ticket – regretting you only asked for a four week leave and not a full year.
 But that’s life.
 And you won’t do the same mistake again.
 If you don’t feel any regrets, you went to the wrong places, but that will be for another article.